aplr/Richi/README.md

-# Richie
+# Richi

-Richie is an easy-to-use video player library written in Swift, with support for iOS, tvOS and macOS.
+Richi is an easy-to-use video player library written in Swift, with support for iOS, tvOS and macOS.
 It provides you a VideoPlayerView with a simple yet powerful API, which makes playing videos a joy on iOS and macOS.

-Richie builds on top of AVPlayer and aims at simplifying its interface, while providing additional features such as:
+Richi builds on top of AVPlayer and aims at simplifying its interface, while providing additional features such as:

 - Playback events using delegates
 - Time observing using delegates and Combine